 No conservation easements or restrictions were proposed with this permit application.
-The part of the property that includes the wetlands, watercourses and vernal pool would be an ideal candidate for a Conservation Easement.
-Conservation easements have to be voluntary but can be strongly recommended.
-If offered, the easement should include any wetland mitigation areas, planting or enhancement areas and existing or planted vegetated buffers.
+The southerly parts of the property that include the wetlands, watercourses and vernal pool would be an ideal candidate for a Conservation Easement.
+Conservation easements have to be voluntarily offered but can be strongly recommended.
 The corners of the easement would have to be pinned by a Land Surveyor and a map and easement agreement filed on the Land Records.